AlbertoV5/DxTracker-Reaper/README.md

 ## Installation (Conda Environment)

 ## How to Use
-Step 1: Setup your session for Guide Track and number of speakers (4 in this case)
+###Step 1: Setup your session for Guide Track and number of speakers (4 in this case)
 ![Step1](Guide/step1.gif)

-Step2: Find Speakers/Dx in guide track and drag them to their respective Dx tracks.
+###Step2: Find Speakers/Dx in guide track and drag them to their respective Dx tracks.
 ![Step2](Guide/step2.gif)

-Step3: Select all items to process, speakers and guide track.
+###Step3: Select all items to process (speakers and guide track).
 ![Step3](Guide/step3.gif)

-Step4: Open Terminal and run trackdx.py in the DxTracker directory and the conda environment.
+###Step4: Open Terminal and run trackdx.py in the DxTracker directory and the conda environment.
 ![Step4](Guide/step4.gif)

-Step5: Once the script is done, open new project '_dxtracker.RPP'.
+###Step5: Once the script is done, open new project '_dxtracker.RPP'.
 ![Step5](Guide/step5.gif)

 ## Configuration